-PROLOR stockholders that owned at least 5% (by vote or value) of the total outstanding stock of PROLOR or PROLOR stock with a tax basis of \$1 million or more are required to attach a statement to their tax returns for the year in which the Merger is completed setting forth certain information pertaining to the Merger.
-In addition, all PROLOR stockholders must retain permanent records of certain information relating to the Merger.
+PROLOR stockholders that owned at least 5% (by vote or value) of the total outstanding stock of PROLOR or PROLOR stock with a tax basis of \$1 million or more are required to attach a statement to their tax returns for the year in which the Mergers are completed setting forth certain information pertaining to the Mergers.
+In addition, all PROLOR stockholders must retain permanent records of certain information relating to the Mergers.